botzaifa/Movie-Recommendation-System/README.md

 # Movie Recommendation System

-Welcome to the Movie Recommendation System project by [@botzaifa](https://github.com/botzaifa)!

 This project focuses on building a movie recommendation system using a content-based approach, creating a user-friendly front-end web application to showcase the recommendations, and deploying the application using Docker and Google Kubernetes Engine.

 ## Project Summary